annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 Kertem is worth a visit as well.
 It's slightly out of the way, but once you're there it boast a scene of bicycles, dogs, live music and laughter.

-360 Bar is a rooftop bar which perfect in Summer.
-They serve the best cocktails, but are slightly pricey with an entrance fee.
+360 Bar is a rooftop bar which is perfect in Summer.
+The views are breathtaking.
+They serve the best cocktails, but are slightly pricey.
+360 Bar has an entrance fee.

-Pontoon is perfect for Summer days and drinks after work.
-Its situated beneath the Chain bridge.
+Pontoon is perfect for drinks after work on a hot Summer's day.
+It's situated beneath the Chain bridge.

 * # Citadel + Liberty Statue
 <br/>